Peopling of Southeast Asia: Genetics

 Estimated ancestry components among selected modern populations per Changmai et al (2022).
 The yellow component represents East Asian-like ancestry.

 Principal component analysis (PCA) of ancient and present-day individuals from worldwide populations after the out-of-Africa expansion.

-A 2015 study (Chaubey et al. 2015) found evidence for ancient gene flow from East Asian-related groups into the Andamanese people, suggesting that Andamanese (Onge) had about 30% East Asian-related ancestry next to their original Negrito ancestry, though the authors also suggest that this latter finding may in fact reflect the genetic affinity of the Andamanese to Melanesian, Southeast Asian, and Asian Negrito populations rather than true East Asian admixture (stating that "The Han ancestry measured in Andaman Negrito is probably partially capturing both Melanesian and Malaysian Negrito ancestry"), as a previous study by the authors (Chaubey et al. 2013) indicated "a deep shared ancestry" between the Andamanese, Melanesians and Southeast Asian Negrito groups, as well as their affinity to South Asians, Southeast Asians and East Asians.
+A 2015 study (Chaubey et al. 2015) found evidence for ancient gene flow from East Asian-related groups into the Andamanese people, suggesting that Andamanese (Onge) had about 30% East Asian-related ancestry next to their original Negrito ancestry, though the authors also suggest that this latter finding may in fact reflect the genetic affinity of the Andamanese to Melanesian, Southeast Asian, and Asian Negrito populations rather than true East Asian admixture (stating that the "Han ancestry measured in Andaman Negrito is probably partially capturing both Melanesian and Malaysian Negrito ancestry"), as a previous study by the authors (Chaubey et al. 2013) indicated "a deep shared ancestry" between the Andamanese, Melanesians and Southeast Asian Negrito groups, as well as their affinity to South Asians, Southeast Asians and East Asians.

-A 2020 genetic study on Southeast Asian populations focusing on ethnic groups in Vietnam (Liu et al. 2020) found that most sampled groups are closely related to East Asians and carry mostly "East Asian-related" ancestry (modeled as Southern Chinese).
-Modern Austronesian and Austroasiatic speaking populations in Vietnam and Southern China were found to have mostly East Asian ancestry (89% to 96%, with 94% on average).
+A 2020 genetic study on Southeast Asian populations focusing on ethnic groups in Vietnam (Liu et al. 2020) found that most sampled groups are closely related to East Asians and carry mostly "East Asian-related" ancestry (proxied by Southern Chinese ethnic groups).
+Modern Austronesian and Austroasiatic speaking populations in Vietnam and Southern China were found to have mostly East Asian-related ancestry (89% to 96%, with 94% on average).
 Taiwanese indigenous peoples had on average 99% East Asian-related ancestry.
 Kra–Dai-speaking populations had, similar to the Taiwanese indigenous peoples, nearly exclusively East Asian-related ancestry.

 A 2021 study about the ancestral composition of modern ethnic groups in the Philippines suggests that distinctive Basal-East Eurasian (Eastern non-African) ancestry originated in Mainland Southeast Asia at ~50,000 BCE, and expanded through multiple migration waves southwards and northwards respectively, giving rise to both Oceanian (Papuan related) and East Asian (Tianyuan and Onge related) lineages.